 Consumer comprehension and behavior regarding advertised vs comparison rates

-• Many consumers anchor on the headline rate and overlook comparison rates.
+- Many consumers focus on headline rates and overlook comparison rates.

 Communication tools and strategies for vulnerable consumers